-Women’s health involves a variety of gender-specific issues, like estrogen production, mental health topics and sexual health and fertility concerns.
+Women’s health involves a variety of gender-specific issues, like estrogen production, mental health, sexual health and fertility concerns.
 Women go through dramatic mental and physical changes as their reproductive systems go through major changes.
 Women can take charge of their health by eating a proper diet, seeking the proper screenings and maintaining a healthy lifestyle.

 Women’s bodies go through major changes throughout their lives, leading to differences in health concerns for varying age groups.
 During times of physiological change, women are more susceptible to mental health issues like depression, anxiety and eating disorders.
 In adulthood, sexual health issues like fertility, avoiding STDs and practicing safe birth control gain importance.
-After menopause, some women suffer from diseases and conditions caused by changes in hormone levels.
+After menopause, some women experience health conditions caused by changes in hormone levels.
 Fortunately, most of the diseases that affect women are treatable if detected early, and women can live long and happy lives by following simple health tips.

-The reproductive cycle greatly affects the stages of a woman’s life.
+The reproductive cycle greatly affects many stages of a woman’s life.
 Estrogen levels directly affect many of the physical changes women experience during adolescence, adulthood and old age.

 At the moment of conception, girls immediately begin displaying physiological differences from boys.
 They express genes in the placenta differently, improving placenta development and pregnancy maintenance.
 Girls begin developing breasts while they are still in the womb, and they are born with the milk-duct system already in place.